The U.S. District Court for the District of D.C. has released a Memorandum Opinion, a written decision on the antitrust lawsuit against Google.

 Navboost (NavBoost)

-*NavBoost has been around for quite some time, including the name.
-Specifically, it is a fundamental system that has been built into Google search since 2005, and is said to record user behavior such as clicks, browsing, and leaving in response to search queries, and reflect this information in improving rankings for similar searches in the next round.
+Specifically, as of 2005, it is said to be “a fundamental system built into Google search that records the behavior of users clicking, browsing, leaving, etc., in response to search queries, and reflects this information to improve rankings for similar searches in the next round.

 RankEmbed/RankEmbedBERT